Woodrow Wilson: Prohibition and women's suffrage

 Prohibition developed as an unstoppable reform during World War I, but the Wilson administration played only a minor role.
 The Eighteenth Amendment passed Congress and was ratified by the states in 1919.
 In October 1919, Wilson vetoed the Volstead Act, legislation designed to enforce Prohibition, but his veto was overridden by Congress.

 Wilson opposed women's suffrage in 1911 because he believed women lacked the public experience needed to be good voters.
 The actual evidence of how women voters behaved in the western states changed his mind, and he came to feel they could indeed be good voters.
 He did not speak publicly on the issue except to echo the Democratic Party position that suffrage was a state matter, primarily because of strong opposition in the white South to black voting rights.

 In a 1918 speech before Congress, Wilson for the first time backed a national right to vote: "We have made partners of the women in this war....Shall we admit them only to a partnership of suffering and sacrifice and toil and not to a partnership of privilege and right?"
 The House passed a constitutional amendment providing for women's suffrage nationwide, but this stalled in the Senate.
 Wilson continually pressured the Senate to vote for the amendment, telling senators that its ratification was vital to winning the war.
 The Senate finally approved it in June 1919, and the requisite number of states ratified the Nineteenth Amendment in August 1920.

-1920 election

-Republican presidential nominee Warren G. Harding defeated Democratic nominee James Cox in the 1920 United States presidential election.